Property insight by real-estate-guy.com

 HDB Resale flat:

-The grant base on their household income as follows:
+The grant is based on their household income as follows:

 1. Enhance CPF Housing Grant at household income of S$5,000 will be S$45,000